harryhanYuhao/guide_for_self_studying_programming/src/introduction/how_to_read_this_book.md

 # Introduction: How to use this book

-## Step 1: Setting Up a Computer
+## Step 0: Setting Up a Computer

-[Setting up Computer](./set_up_computer.md) chapter provides guide for choosing the operating system and development environment.
-It also introduces these terms: software, hardware, operating system, computer architecture, cpu, x86, arm, Linux, Linux distribution.

-Specifically, it will encourage you to try Linux.
+To learn computer science you first need to choose a computer and an operating system.

+If you have a functioning computer, that will be enough.
+If you want some advice on buying a new computer hardware, see [appendix](./appendix/advice_on_buying_a_computer.md).

+Regardless what type of computer you have, I encourage you to try the Linux operating system.
+See [Choosing OS](../introduction/choosing_os.md).

+Regardless of your preference, to make a wise decision, you need to know the basics concepts of how different parts of a computer works.
+[what is a computer](./what_is_a_computer.md) will help you with it.

+## Step 1: Learn the Basics